Western Governors University: Faculty

-WGU's faculty consists of program mentors (faculty members who advise and guide a student throughout his or her entire degree program), course instructors (subject-matter experts who advise, tutor, and guide students through specific courses), program faculty (who oversee course content), and evaluation faculty (who evaluate/grade assignments).
+WGU's faculty consists of program mentors (faculty members who advise and guide a student throughout the entire degree program), course instructors (subject-matter experts who advise, tutor, and guide students through specific courses), program faculty (who oversee course content), and evaluation faculty (who evaluate/grade assignments).
 The university has more than 2,000 faculty members, most of whom work full-time (the exception being part-time assessment evaluators).

 According to the U.S. Department of Education's College Navigator, WGU's student-to-faculty ratio is 41:1.

 Academic integrity

-Some Western Governors University courses require students to take exams with an online proctor viewing the student as they complete the examination.
-Online proctoring is the monitoring or invigilation of assessments taken remotely.
-Online proctors verify test-taker identity and monitor to prevent cheating using a variety of methods, including live, record-and-review, and automated proctoring.
+Some Western Governors University courses require students to take exams remotely with an online proctor viewing the student as they complete the examination at home or their own chosen location.
+Online proctors verify test-taker identity and monitor to prevent cheating using a variety of methods, including live viewing, record-and-review, and automated proctoring.
 Online proctoring services for WGU offers identity verification services and assessment monitoring.

 Some of the courses require assignments to be completed using the Taskstream software package and the Turnitin service to check assignments for plagiarism.